Annebula77/Annebula77/README.md

 <br>

-- 🌱 My goal is to become a highly skilled developer, equipped with all the necessary skills to create high-quality websites and services, ranging from usability to backend development and security.
-And I work hard every day to reach this aim.
+- 🌱 I am a budding frontend developer aspiring to become a highly proficient professional in the field, and I am committed to working towards this goal every day.

 - 🐱‍🏍 I am opened for interesting projects no matter how challenging they might be, and am always ready to learn something new.